This post may contain affiliate links. Please read my disclosure policy.

 Ingredients

-- 1/4 cup sugar free pancake syrup 60g – sub pure maple syrup for vegan
+- 1/4 cup sugar free pancake syrup (60g) can sub pure maple syrup if preferred

 - 1 tsp vanilla extract